eskblog/kindle-notes/README.md

 A sample clippings file is available in the "sample" folder.
 Otherwise, you can find your My Clippings.txt file in the "documents" folder of your Kindle.

 ### Required packages
-- Make sure to install Pillow
+- Make sure to install Pillow (listed in requirements.txt)
 - tkinter is imported automatically